MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-using-rsa.md

 1. Set up OIDC with Microsoft Entra ID using Global Administrator credentials by performing the steps mentioned [here](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-1-setup-identity-provider).
 1. Modify the SharePoint Server farm properties based on the version of your SharePoint Server farm.
 For more information, see [change SharePoint farm properties](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-2-change-sharepoint-farm-properties).
 1. Configure SharePoint to trust the identity provider by creating `SPTrustedIdentityTokenIssuer` with RSA public keys [using the steps mentioned in this article](#step-3-configure-sharepoint-to-trust-the-identity-provider-with-rsa-public-keys).
 1. Configure a web application in SharePoint to be federated with the Microsoft Entra OIDC, using the `SPTrustedIdentityTokenIssuer` created in the previous step.
-See [create a new web application](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-4-configure-the-sharepoint-web-application) for more details.
+For more information, see [create a new web application](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-4-configure-the-sharepoint-web-application).
 1. Ensure the web application is configured with SSL certificate.
 To configure the web application, perform the steps to [set the certificate](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-5-ensure-the-web-application-is-configured-with-ssl-certificate).
 1. Create a team site collection as both Windows administrator and federated (Microsoft Entra ID) administrator.
 For more information, see [create the site collection](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-6-create-the-site-collection).
 1. Set up a People Picker by using a Custom Claims Provider, or the new UPA-backed claim provider included in SharePoint Server Subscription Edition.
 See [set up People Picker](/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad#step-7-set-up-people-picker).